Photo Source: Anna Diamantopoulou - Flickr Creative Commons

 |Affinity Bloc:||Eurasian Peoples|

-Pontic Greeks are an ethnically Greek group who traditionally lived in the region of Pontus, on the shores of Turkey's Black Sea.
-They traditionally speak Pontic, which is distinct from the Greek language.
-The language has a rich oral tradition and folklore and Pontic songs are particularly popular in Greece.
-The Pontic Greeks suffered widespread massacre and what is now usually termed ethnic cleansing at the beginning of the 20th century.
+Pontic Greeks are ethnically Greek.
+They traditionally lived in the region of Pontus, on the southern shores of the Black Sea.
+They traditionally speak Pontic, which is a distinct dialect from the modern Greek language.
+The language is used for folklore.
+Pontic songs are particularly popular in Greece.
+The Pontic Greeks suffered widespread massacres and what is now usually termed "ethnic cleansing" at the beginning of the 20th century.
 Many found refuge by hiding in the mountains, and others migrated to other countries.
+The surviving Pontic Greeks converted to Islam which allowed some of them to escape Muslim Turk persecution.
+There are currently no Christian resources in the Pontic Greek language.

-Perhaps believers within the larger Pontic Greek population in Greece will be prompted by the Lord's Spirit to carry the Gospel message to their brethren in Turkey.
+It is difficult for Christian workers to gain entrance into Turkey.
+Perhaps believers within the larger Pontic Greek population in Greece will be prompted by the Lord's Spirit to carry the gospel message to their brethren in Turkey.